 S series speakers

 All 4 models are from Edifier's high-end line of speakers.
 They have been designed to deliver a perfect sound without any distortion and noise, even at higher volumes.

 2. Austrian classical music

 Austrian Classical music is also divided in terms of its periods: Baroque (the 1600s/1700s), Classicism (18th century), Pre-Romanticism or Early Romantic Period (late 18th to early 19th centuries), Romanticism (19th century), and Post-Romantic Period.

-Austrian classical music is characterized by homophony (long passages with the melody carrying the piece) and Austrian folk music is what gave it its unique flavor.
+Austrian classical music is characterized by homophony (long passages with the melody carrying the piece) and Austrian folk music is what gave it its unique flavour.